zoeskan/MCB185/unit2-calculations.md

 Write a function that computes the distance between two points in a graph.

 Write a function that computes the midpoint between two points.
-Note that this function must return values for x and y. our `return` statement will have two values separated by a comma.
+Note that this function must return values for x and y.
+Your `return` statement will have two values separated by a comma.
 Call it like `x, y = midpoint(x1, y1, x2, y2)`.

 ------------------------------------------------------------------------------